Sheremetyevo International Airport: Soviet era

 The first international flight took place on 1 June 1960 to Berlin Schönefeld Airport using an Ilyushin Il-18.
 Sheremetyevo was officially opened on the day after, where a two-story terminal occupying 1820 m² was commissioned.
 On 3 September 1964, the Sheremetyevo-1 terminal was opened.
 Of that year, 18 foreign airlines had regular flights to Sheremetyevo, with up to 10 different types of aircraft involved.
 By the end of 1964, Sheremetyevo handled 822,000 passengers and 23,000 tons of mail and cargo, including 245,000 passengers and 12,000 tons of cargo that were transported internationally.
 Soon, by the end of 1965, a majority of international flights to the USSR was achieved through Sheremetyevo thanks to Aeroflot's air traffic agreements with 47 countries.

 In the early 1970s, a second runway was constructed at Sheremetyevo, with the first airliner to land being an Ilyushin Il-62.
 In preparation for the 1980 Summer Olympics, construction of a second terminal for Sheremetyevo, Sheremetyevo-2, was approved by the Ministry of Civil Aviation in early 1976.
 Construction of Sheremetyevo-2 started on 17 November 1977.

 Sheremetyevo-2 (now known as Terminal F) was built for the 1980 Moscow Olympics.

 On 1 January 1980, Sheremetyevo-2 was put into operation, with a capacity to serve an annual 6 million passengers, or 2,100 passengers per hour.
 Despite this, its official opening ceremony was held much later, on 6 May 1980.
 During the Olympics, Sheremetyevo served more than 460,000 international passengers.

+Irish author Dervla Murphy described arriving into and overnighting at the airport in 1983 as part of a trip to Madagascar as Aeroflot were the cheapest carrier:

+We landed at Moscow in brilliant sunshine.
+Beside the runway, peasant women wearing headscarves were languidly raking hay in golden meadows; if there is a production target for haycocks it was not bothering them.
+Ninety minutes and several long queues later we were in the nearby Airport Hotel, a gaunt glass and concrete block which for transit passengers like us, staying overnight without visas, is literally a prison.
+All its doors were guarded twenty-four hours a day by armed men, impassive but alert in smart green uniforms.
+Others of that ilk supervise one's fifty-yard walk from the bus to the hotel entrance, and back again when departure time comes.
+Any passenger who steps out of line provokes a yell and a scowl from the nearest guard.
+The general effect is of a neurotic mistrust holding the Soviet psyche by the throat.